mohan-dev1248/PosterSlider/README.md

 # PosterSlider
-Easy to use Image/Video Slider for Android
+Easy to use Image/Video Slider for Android.

+Please don't use this in a working app.
+I have used this to learn how to build an app.
+I am not giving further support on this

 ## How to download
 ### Gradle